abugov/i/README.md

 When a single none-existing path is passed (file or project), idea will treat the path as file.

+-a      First try to find a parent project for the passed file and if not found use
+        the passed project as an alternate project.
+Both project and file arguments are expected.
 -f      Force creation without prompting for confirmation.
 -v      Verbose mode.
 ```